H0NEYP0T-466/WEB_DEV_PRATICE/Pen2PDF/README.md

 - `todolist` - For todo management data
 - `timetable` - For timetable and schedule data
 - `notes` - For notes and study materials
+- `whiteboard` - For whiteboard state and elements
+- `chat` - For AI assistant chat history

 ### 5. Environment Setup